woocommerce/woocommerce/readme.txt

 * Tweak - Made armed forces 'states' under the US rather than in their own 'country'.
 * Tweak - Extended woocommerce_update_options for flexibility.
 * Tweak - Added disabled to settings API.
+* Tweak - Flat rate shipping - if no rules match, and no default is set, don't return a rate.

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.